-We see opportunities to improve our performance particularly on how we assess the economic performance of our suppliers on their policy and practice on anti-corruption and compensation and benefits.
+We recognize opportunities to improve our performance, particularly in evaluating the economic performance of the suppliers on their policy and practice on anti-corruption and compensation and benefits.
 As a management approach, we will undergo a review of our accreditation and supplier assessment processes to incorporate criteria that measure the economic performance of our suppliers.
-We are also working on a strategy to ensure that all employees are paid, at least, a living wage.
+We are also actively developing a strategy to ensure that all employees are paid, at least, a living wage.
+This commitment underscores our dedication to supporting financial well-being of our workforce and promoting equitable compensation practices.